ollykel/TableEditor/README.md

 To replace the default https port number of 4430, set the value of the variable TABLE\_EDITOR\_HTTPS\_PORT.

+## Architecture Overview

+The Table Editor is built as a modular monolith, composed of several services which are built and orchestrated using Docker.
+In summary, the services are:

+- Frontend: The Single-Page app through which users primarily interact with the Table Editor.
+Built in React.
+- REST API: The API which acts as an intermediary between the frontend and the database, enabling essential functionalities such as authentication and CRUD operations.
+Built in Java with Spring Boot.
+- Web Socket Server: The service which provides users with real time interaction via web socket connections.
+Built in Rust with tokio.
+- Reverse Proxy: A proxy which routes requests to other services through a common interface.
+Built with nginx.
+- Database: Stores persistent data, including user account data and tables.
+  Built in PostgreSQL.

 ## License

 See [LICENSE](./LICENSE).